alexellis/VIPS/README.md

 # VIPs (Very Important People)

-VIPs receive access to the Insiders Updates Treasure Trove without needing to pay for the qualifying tier

-An active [GitHub Sponsorship](https://github.com/sponsors/alexellis) is still required.
+When an organisation sponsors [me](https://github.com/sponsors/alexellis) or [OpenFaaS](https://github.com/sponsors/openfaas) on a qualifying tier, this repository allows us to nominate one person from their team to have access to the Treasure Trove.